Buying Marijuana Seeds in Brazil 2020A full guide for buying, cultivating, possessing and distributing marijuana and marijuana seeds in Brazil.

 The authorities in Brazil are not lenient or tolerant in regard to cannabis possession or distribution.
 It is an underground culture and must be kept lucrative at all times in order to avoid legal troubles.
 Authorities are vigilant and are always actively seeking individuals that are in possession of marijuana seeds or flower and will not hesitate to arrest you and confiscate your product.
 However, foreigners are usually known to make bribes to the police force to escape legal complications, as American currency is highly sought after in Brazil.
 It is a known issue and must be avoided, as bribery is equally illegal and causes trouble for you in the long run.
 Regardless of marijuana laws, weed can be located quite easily at large, populated beaches and run-down, low income neighborhoods.
 However, due to legality issues, the marijuana is usually very low quality and typically not ethically produced.
 Higher quality strains cost much more money, in comparison to street value in North America.

 Brazil saw a surge of inmates in federal prisons due, primarily, to drug offenses.
-This is partly due to the Law 11343/06, which, in 2006, decriminalized minor marijuana offences, such as small possession (a joint, for example).
+This is partly due to the Law 11343/06, which, in 2006, decriminalized minor marijuana offenses, such as small possession (a joint, for example).
 Now, possession of a small amount of cannabis for personal, recreational use, will not land you a prison sentence.
 You will, however, have to attend an educational drug program.
 The new law also raised the minimum sentence of drug trafficking from three years to five years.
 Although this may seem like an improvement, authorities have the power to decide whether your weed is for personal consumption or for distribution.
 An absence of a distinction between the two factions may result in a prison sentence for the accused regardless.
-Therefore, the law as of 2019 is still far from just and effective, making for a corrupt and unfair system where authorities have more power than necessary.
+Therefore, the law as of 2020 is still far from just and effective, making for a corrupt and unfair system where authorities have more power than necessary.

 How to Buy Cannabis Seeds in Brazil: Brazilian Seed banks or Online Sources?